-- 62. (1) The Commissioner- - (a) is responsible for the day-to-day management and administration of the Financial Sector Conduct Authority; and - (b) subject to section 60(43)(b), must perform the functions of the Financial Sector Conduct Authority, including exercising the powers and carrying out the duties associated with those functions. - (2) The roles of the Deputy Commissioners are determined by the Executive Committee may assign specific responsibilities to a Deputy.
+- 62. (1) The Commissioner- - (a) is responsible for the day-to-day management and administration of the Financial Sector Conduct Authority; and - (b) subject to section 60(3)(b), must perform the functions of the Financial Sector Conduct Authority, including exercising the powers and carrying out the duties associated with those functions. - (2) The roles of the Deputy Commissioners are determined by the Executive Committee. - (3) When acting in terms of subsection (1) or (2), the Commissioner or a Deputy Commissioner must implement the policies and strategies adopted by the Executive Committee.